About Us

 On their appointment, the President outlined the mandate of the NPC as follows:

-To contribute to development of international partnerships and networks on national planning
+Contribute to the development of international partnerships and networks on national planning.

 THE NATIONAL DEVELOPMENT PLAN VISION 2030